webwinkelkeur logo

 • The script continuously reads the light intensity via the MCP3008.

-• Low light: The LED turns on.
+• Low light : The LED turns on.

-• High light: The LED stays off.
+• Lots of light : The LED remains off.

 The terminal displays the light intensity in real time.

-1. Adjust threshold: Change the threshold value (0.5) in the code to adjust the sensitivity of the LED.
+1. Adjust Threshold: Change the threshold value ( 0.5 ) in the code to adjust the sensitivity of the LED.

 2. Advanced applications: